flowsn4ke/frmx/README.md

 - frmx provides field-based validation
 - frmx allows you to create highly reusable inputs
 - frmx's API is simple
-- frmx has only one dependency, lodash
+- frmx is lightweight and has only one dependency, lodash
-- frmx is lightweight
 - frmx enforces best practices
 - frmx validation retains the hardest rule you set for a given field
-- schema validation is framework agnostic, bring any functions
+- schema validation is framework agnostic, bring any functions you'd like

 The goal is to allow you to write code like this and never worry about wiring state or passing stuff down the prop chain again: